 Cellular aging

 In a Chinese study (1) of men who drank green or oolong tea, the cells of the most enthusiastic tea drinkers showed about five fewer years worth of wear and tear compared to the cells of those who drank little tea.
-Those who benefitted drank three or more cups of green or oolong tea each day.
+Those who benefited drank three or more cups of green or oolong tea each day.
 Those who did not benefit drank less than one cup.

 This study examined the participants' telomeres to see how their cells had aged.
 Telomeres are the protective caps on the end of your DNA strands.
 Each time your cells divide the telomeres shorten a little, and eventually old cells are not able to replicate properly.
 The study showed that the most devoted tea drinkers had significantly longer telomeres than those who drank less than a cup a day.